TikhonJelvis/website/drafts/Tree-Edit-Distance/index.md

 Now that we have a framework for thinking about dynamic programming as well as a nice example, let's extend these ideas to a slightly more complex problem---tree edit distance.

-I'm going to be using the [Zhang-Shasha][zs-algorithm] algorithm which is just a generalization of the string edit distance algorithm I just described.
-In fact, that algorithm emerges as a special case of Zhang-Shasha applied to a tree with no branching.
+I'm going to be using the [Zhang-Shasha][zs-algorithm] algorithm, a generalization of the string edit distance algorithm described previously.
+In fact, the string algorithm emerges as a special case of Zhang-Shasha applied to a tree with no branching.
 We can think of this algorithm as a version of the string edit distance algorithm which additionally keeps track of the tree structure (ie parent and children nodes) explicitly instead of assuming a purely linear configuration.

 ## Edit Actions